jbmoorhouse/sales_analysis/README.md

 ## How to run the app

 After successfully installing `sales_analysis`.
-The app may be run wihtout any modification to `sales_analysis/data_pipeline/data`.
+The app may be run without any modification to `sales_analysis/data_pipeline/data`.
 However, this will execute the sample data provided.
-In order to change the default behaviour, the data in `sales_analysis/data_pipeline/data` must be replaced with new data. **Note: It is imperative that this folder contains the data formatted in the same way as is currently provided**.
+In order to change the default behaviour, the data in `sales_analysis/data_pipeline/data` must be replaced with new data. **Note: It is imperative that this folder contains data formatted in the same way as provided**.

 Once the data has been imported, then follow the steps below.